mikegratton/dim/README.md

 | a    | acre|
 | bar  | bar |

-where Omega (&#937;) has been replaced by "R".
+Note Omega (&#937;) has been replaced by "R".

 # Advanced Topics

 ## Metaprograming with Quantities
-One pitfall for C++ class templates is that each instantiation is a totally separate class at run time from every other one.
+One pitfall for C++ class templates is that each instantiation is a totally independent class at run time with no relation to any other instantiation.
 Thus `si::Length` and `si::Time` are no more related than `std::string` and `double`.
 This is often painful for code that wants to handle these types in a uniform way.
 To aid with this, Dim provides a macro `DIM_IS_QUANTITY` that works with the C++ Substitution Failure is not an Error (SFINAE -- this language has the *worst* jargon).
 It works like this
 ```
 template<class Q, DIM_IS_QUANTITY(Q)>
 char* print_quantity(char* o_quant_str, Q const& q)